 In Part 1 of Inside the Robe, Judge Mader explains her intentions in writing the book and presents an illuminative anecdote about one of her first experiences as a criminal trial attorney.

-In Part 2 of Inside the Robe, Judge Mader offers some the context of her personal family history that informs her sense of justice, and then takes us inside the building where she presided as judge for nearly two decades.
+In Part 2 of Inside the Robe, Judge Mader offers some of the context of her personal family history that informs her sense of justice, and then takes us inside the building where she presided as a judge for nearly two decades.

 In Part 3 of Inside the Robe, Judge Mader examines her ability to compartmentalize her emotional response to disturbing sets of facts in order to dispassionately preside over the cases that come her way.

-In part 4 of Inside the Robe Judge Mader examines situations where – in spite of her best efforts to remain dispassionate – her emotional responses can impact her day to day decisions on a case.
+In part 4 of Inside the Robe, Judge Mader examines situations where – in spite of her best efforts to remain dispassionate – her emotional responses can impact her day to day decisions on a case.

-In Part 5 of Inside the Robe Judge Mader recounts how her own personal experience with prescription medication affected her presiding over the case of a drug-addicted Navy veteran who stood accused of robbery and violent threats.
+In Part 5 of Inside the Robe, Judge Mader recounts how her own personal experience with prescription medication affected her presiding over the case of a drug-addicted Navy veteran who stood accused of robbery and violent threats.

 In Part 6 of Inside the Robe, Judge Mader recounts a story that illustrates the delicate balance a judge must hold between making sure that a defendant understands the ramifications of their plea decisions and ensuring that the defendant makes those decisions of their own free will.